abhi4267/Kanban-Board-QuickSell/README.md

 ## Introduction

 Kanban-Board is a React JS web application that interacts with the provided API from  https://api.quicksell.co/v1/internal/frontend-assignment

-When a user clicks the "display" button and selects a grouping option, the Kanban board should dynamically adjust to reflect the user's choice.
+When a user clicks the "display" button and selects a grouping option, the Kanban board dynamically adjust to reflect the user's choice.

 ## Technologies Used